Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 23

 **Goal:** A program is running automatically at regular intervals from cron, the time-based job scheduler.
-Look in /etc/cron.d/ for the configuration and see what command is being executed.
+Look in `/etc/cron.d/` for the configuration and see what command is being executed.

-Similar to last 2 but here there was a script that was executing all the scripts in the folder of bandit24 as a user bandit24.
-Thus we can now write a script to extract the password bandit24 by placing our so called malicilus script into the given folder.
-Struggled with permission on my own directory and wondered why my script was not working :(
+This level was similar to the previous two but introduced a new challenge.
+There was a script that executed all scripts in a specific folder as the user `bandit24`.
+This allowed me to create and place a custom script in that folder to extract the password for `bandit24`.

+Initially, I struggled with permissions in my temporary directory, which prevented the script from running correctly until I adjusted them.
+After resolving the permission issues, I copied my script into the target directory and waited for it to execute:

 ```bash
 cd /etc/cron.d